patchamama/The-last-book-page/README-backend.md

 ### Bookmark

 The Bookmark model allows to register the status or interest of users in a book (e.g.: to read, to check, read, ...).
-To fulfil its objective, it is related through the `owner` field with the User model and `book` with the Book model in a one-to-many relationship, which allows that a book can have several bookmarks (statuses) from one or many users, as well as that a user can have several books with different options to be consulted.
+To fulfill its objective, it is related through the `owner` field with the User model and `book` with the Book model in a one-to-many relationship, which allows a book can have several bookmarks (statuses) from one or many users, as well as that a user can have several books with different options to be consulted.
 The `owner` field is a ForeignKey that creates a relationship between the Bookmark model and the User model, indicating that each Bookmark instance belongs to one user.
 The on_delete=models.CASCADE argument specifies that if the associated user is deleted, all related Bookmark instances will also be deleted.
 The book field is also a ForeignKey, creating a relationship between the Bookmark model and the Book model.
 The on_delete=models.CASCADE argument specifies that if the associated book is deleted, all related Bookmark instances will also be deleted.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time the sticker was created and last modified, respectively.

 | **Field name** | **Field Type** | **Field Argument**                                           |
 | -------------- | -------------- | ------------------------------------------------------------ |